brianreinhold/Nordic-MPM-Health-Devices/README.md

 _COMMAND\_SEND\_LIVE\_DATA_ = 0x0011
 _COMMAND\_PROPRIETARY_ = 0xFFFF [parameters]

-The response consists of the 16-bit command followed by the 16-bit result followed by any parameters [command][response][parameters].
+After the task is done, the PHD sends a packet that consists of the 16-bit command followed by the 16-bit result followed by any parameters [command][response][parameters].

-Only the get number of stored records has a parameter.
+Only the *get number of stored records* command has a parameter.

 ## Command Results